Askeran17/footbrazil/README.md

 ![image](/static/images/readme-img/wireframe-about.png)

 ### Database
 The project uses the relational database PostgreSQL to store the data.
-I used PostgreSQL because it is considered one of the recommended databases on the Heroku platform.
+I used PostgreSQL because it is considered one of the recommended databases on the Render platform.

 **Post model:**